GiovanniCasini/IG_unfollow/README.md

-### IGUnfollow2
+### IG_unfollow

-IGUnfollow2 is a Python script that helps you identify users on Instagram whom you are following, but who do not follow you back.
+IG_unfollow is a Python script that helps you identify users on Instagram whom you are following, but who do not follow you back.

 #### How it Works